Puppy Training, Dog Training, Cat Training Home Page

 Establish Your Dog's Living Area

 There are two things you can do to set your dog up for successful house training.
 First, establish your dog's living area (we will call it 'den' from here out) in a small confined space such as a bathroom, part of the kitchen or garage.
 Please note that a den is not a crate.
-Read about crate training for more information on this.
+See our article on crate training for more information on this.
 Try to spend as much time as possible with your dog in her den.
 It is important to play with her in this area as well as let her eat and sleep here.
 Give your dog a special bed; this can be anything from an open crate to a large cardboard box to a beach towel.
 In the beginning, she may eliminate in here but once she realizes that this is her special den, she will try to avoid soiling it.

 Once your dog gets used to sleeping on her very own bed, you can move it around your house from room to room, where ever you go.
 Confine your dog to her bed when ever you are somewhere other than her den.
 If her bed is a crate, simply close the door.
 If her bed is a towel or blanket, place it next to a piece of furniture and leash your dog so she can't get out of her bed.